-Extensive consultation will occur as part of the review of regulatory charging arrangements to be conducted during 2021-22.
-Industry will be given opportunity to provide feedback on proposed charging models prior to publishing a new CRIS for 2022-23.
+Extensive consultation will occur as part of the comprehensive review of the regulatory charging arrangements anticipated in late 2022.
+Industry will be given opportunity to provide feedback on proposed charging models prior to publishing any new CRIS.

 5.2 Ongoing engagement strategy